 Email marketing is a way to reach consumers directly by getting your message delivered right to their inbox.
 The majority of online consumers check their email account multiple times per day, and chances are they have subscribed to your content by purchasing or opting in for something they found valuable.
 However, one of the biggest challenges in marketing is building an email list.

 People are warier then ever of giving their email to others and often view marketing emails as spam.
-If you’re not sure how to build an email list, or think that email is dead, think again.
+If you’re not sure how to build or grow an email list or think that email is dead, think again.

 Let’s think about why…